Generating Structured Data

 // output will be one of: 'sunny', 'rainy', or 'snowy'

 You can provide any set of string options, and the output will always be a single string value that matches one of the specified options.
-The SDK validates that the result matches one of your options, and will throw if the model returns something invalid.
+The AI SDK validates that the result matches one of your options, and will throw if the model returns something invalid.

 This is especially useful for making classification-style generations or forcing valid values for API compatibility.